DmytroYeremieiev/telegram-march-contest/README.md

 **Goal**: Build 5 graphs based on the input data we provide.
 In addition to line charts developed in Stage 1, we are inviting developers to support 3 new chart types: line charts with 2 Y axes, bar charts and percentage stacked area charts.

+**Winners selection criterias**:
+- **Developers aren't allowed to use third-party frameworks or libraries.
+Solutions must be built with only the native browser's API.**.
+- UX should be as slick and fast as possible on both web and mobile platforms.
+- The final source code bundle size, the smaller is better.
+- Provided design specs must be followed.

 Those who aim for the first prize will also have to support the zoom in / zoom out feature and pie charts.
 Zooming in allows to expand each data point into another graph with a more detailed X-axis.
 For example, each point on a 365-day daily graph can be zoomed into a 24-hour graph on a 168-hour timeline, as shown on one of the video demonstrations below.

 **Datasets for each graph**: [./chart_data.json](https://github.com/DmytroYeremieiev/telegram-march-contest/blob/master/chart_data.json)